 - Fall Protection Equipment Usage

-- Four (4) Management Team members have completed Fall Protection Competent Person Training as per OSHA.
+- Five (5) Management Team members have completed Fall Protection Competent Person Training as per OSHA.

-- We have the only Building Access Safety Professional (BASP) in Mid-Atlantic Region.
+- We have the most Building Access Safety Professionals (BASP) in the Mid-Atlantic Region.
 This designation was originally known as Certified Building Maintenance & Safety Executive (CBMSE).
-In addition, he is also recognized as an “OSHA Authorized General Industry Trainer” and believed to be the only one in our industry that has obtained these credentials in the country.
+In addition, our President is also recognized as an “OSHA Authorized General Industry Trainer” and believed to be the only one in our industry that has obtained these credentials in the country.

 OSHA/ANSI: Key Issues